The What, Why, and How of Project Scoring and Prioritization

 Project prioritization (also known as portfolio management) helps you and your teams to maximize project

 utility.
-This process allows you and your teams to rank a project according to its perceived "value."
+The project prioritization process allows you and your teams to rank a project according to its

 These criteria—and subsequent value—can be different depending on the company.
 For you, the value may